-1. Read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of Children's literature;

-2. Show familiarity with major literary works, genres, periods, and critical approaches to Children's Literature;

-3. Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and the nature of the subject;

-4. Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively;

-5. Articulate the relations among culture, history, and texts.
+- 1. Read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of literature, creative writing, or rhetoric, - 2.
+Show familiarity with major literary works, genres, periods, and critical approaches to British, American, and World literature, - 3.
+Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and the nature of the subject, - 4.
+Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively; - 5.
+Articulate the relations among culture, history, and texts.

+Course learning Objectives

+Upon completion of this course, students will be able to:

+- 1. Read closely and articulate the value of close reading in the study of Children's literature - 2.
+Show familiarity with major works of Children's literature, - 3.
+Develop and carry out research on Children's literature, - 4.
+Create interesting and effective reading material suitable for children.